Nicholas W. Waterbury

 About Me

-I am the Assistant Research Director for the Center for State Policy and Leadership on the University of Illinois' Springfield campus and an Adjunct Instructor with the UIS College of Public Affairs and Education.
-I obtained my PhD in political science from Washington University in St. Louis in 2022.
+I am the Assistant Research Director for the Center for State Policy and Leadership on the University of Illinois' Springfield (UIS) campus and an Adjunct Instructor with the UIS College of Public Affairs and Education.
+I am also a lecturer with the Department of Political Science at Washington University in St. Louis (WUSTL).
+I obtained my PhD in political science from WUSTL in 2022.
 Previously I earned an A.M. from WUSTL and a B.A. in political science from Michigan State University.
 Outside of work, I enjoy spending time on the tennis court, walking my Labrador Mix, and traveling a long way to watch sporting events.

 Judicial Behavior

-The majority of my research combines psychological theory with the political study of judicial behavior and exposes the underlying inequalities that exist throughout the decision-making process.
+The majority of my individual research combines psychological theory with the study of judicial behavior and exposes the underlying inequalities in the decision-making process.
 My work is among the first to show evidence of biased behavior using causal inference strategies applied to real-world courtroom data.
 I find evidence of decisions that are based not on legal or ideological motivations, but on the racial, socioeconomic, or geographic identities of the parties before the court.

 American Politics